preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

 -------
 If users should be able to filter the list and/or search here, use these options.

-The following are available in Omnia 6.13 and earlier (se linke below for Omnia v7):
+The following are available in Omnia 6.13 and earlier (se link below for Omnia v7):

 .. image:: page-rollup-filter-65.png